Military and Veteran Affairs Educational Benefits

 October 15: Spring Priority Application deadline

-March 15: Fall and Summer Priority Application deadline
+March 15: Summer Priority Application deadline

 Documents received after March 15 will be processed in the following time frames: